-The Highest Level of Achievement Test (HLAT) measures students' writing skills compared with the Alberta curriculum in language arts.
+The Highest Level of Achievement Test (HLAT) measures students' writing skills compared with the Alberta programs of study in language arts.
 It shows teachers in each school how well their students are doing and how they compare to students across the Division.